On this Page

 How Much Does it Cost?

-For installations before April 2022, there is a government grant, the renewable heat incentive (RHI), which refunds some of your upfront costs over the next seven years.
-For a house in Dukes Ride, we estimated that this might be worth £8,000 over seven years with an air source heat pump (more for ground source).
-The government provides a calculator here to work out what you may get back.
+There is a government grant, the boiler upgrade scheme, which refunds some of your upfront costs – about £5,000 for an airsource heat pump on a house on mains gas, more for ground source heat pumps.
 The installation cost is likely to be £10 – 20, 000 for an airsource heat pump and £20 – £30,000 for a ground source heatpump.

 If you have oil-fired heating, it should also significantly cut your energy bills and probably save you money over a 10-15 year time frame.
 If you have gas fired central heating the payback is likely to be longer.